from __future__ import annotations

 """

-nn.LayerNorm has a learnable weight and (optional) bias.
-For MaskedLayerNorm,
+has a learnable weight and (optional) bias.
+For ``MaskedLayerNorm``, the weight and bias do not receive

-Instead, two score tensors - one for the weight and another for the bias - are maintained.
+gradient in back propagation.
+Instead, two score tensors - one for the weight and another for the bias - are

-which are then used to produce binary masks via bernoulli sampling.
+scores, which are then used to produce binary masks via Bernoulli sampling.
+Finally, the binary masks are

-Finally, the binary masks are applied to the weight and the bias.
-During training,
+applied to the weight and the bias.
+During training, gradients with respect to the score tensors are computed

-gradients with respect to the score tensors are computed and used to update the score tensors.
+and used to update the score tensors.

-When elementwise_affine is False, nn.LayerNorm does not have weight or bias.
+When ``elementwise_affine`` is False, ``nn.LayerNorm`` does not have weight or bias.
+Under this condition, both

-Under this condition, both score tensors are None and MaskedLayerNorm acts in the same way as nn.LayerNorm.
+score tensors are None and ``MaskedLayerNorm`` acts in the same way as ``nn.LayerNorm``.

-Note: the scores are not assumed to be bounded between 0 and 1.
+**NOTE:** The scores are not assumed to be bounded between 0 and 1.

 Args:

-normalized_shape (TorchShape): input shape from an expected input.
+normalized_shape (TorchShape): Input shape from an expected input.
+If a single integer is used, it is

-If a single integer is used, it is treated as a singleton list, and this module will
+treated as a singleton list, and this module will normalize over the last dimension which is expected

-normalize over the last dimension which is expected to be of that specific size.
+to be of that specific size.

-and zeros (for biases).
+affine parameters initialized to ones (for weights) and zeros (for biases).
 Default: ``True``.

 bias: If set to ``False``, the layer will not learn an additive bias (only relevant if

-:attr:`elementwise_affine` is ``True``).
+``elementwise_affine`` is ``True``).
 Default: ``True``.

 """